zach-morris/plugin.program.iarl/README.md

 Installation
 -------------

-- Download my repository from [here](https://goo.gl/Cjy7S5) to install the addon and get automatic updates.
+- Download my repository zipfile from [here](https://goo.gl/AdQoNt) to install the addon and get automatic updates.
 See info [here](http://www.wirelesshack.org/step-by-step-how-to-install-any-kodi-add-on-or-repository.html) on how to install a repository in Kodi.

 or